bacontime/blog-mirror/nature/elements.md

 ---
 title: Element Names
+subtitle: Some Idle Musings Related to the Names of the Chemical Elements
+layout: post
 parent: Science and Nature
+date: 2022-07-15
+last_modified_date: 2022-09-28
+toc: true
 ---

-See [here](../language/hanzielements.html) for my notes on Chinese chemical element names.

-## Some Idle Musings

-### What is the third ferromagnetic goblin?
+## What is the third ferromagnetic goblin?

 Iron Cobalt and Nickel are sometimes known as the "[Iron Triad](https://chem.libretexts.org/Bookshelves/General_Chemistry/Map%3A_General_Chemistry_(Petrucci_et_al.)/23%3A_The_Transition_Elements/23.5%3A_The_Iron_Triad%3A_Iron_Cobalt_and_Nickel)" or Iron Group due to their similar properties.